swagath-git/Mushroom-Poisoning-Prediction-Using-AdaBoost/README.md

 #  Important Disclaimer
-This project is intended for educational and awareness purposes only It should not be solely relied upon for real-world mushroom consumption decisions.
+This project is intended for educational and awareness purposes only It should not be solely relied upon for real-world mushroom consumption decisions